-I. Fa nnie Mae's Strategic Priorities for the Manufactured Housing Market 4 II.
-0 verview of the Manufactured Housing Market 5 A The Single-Family National Manufactured Housing Market 5 В The Multifamily Manufactured Housing Communities Market 11 III.
-Statutory and Regulatory Activities Considered but not Included 20 IV.
-Activities and Objectives 20 A Regulatory Activity: Manufactured homes titled as real property (12 C.F.R. § 1282.33 (c) (1)) 20 1. es Objective #1: Increase the purchase volume of conventional manufactured housing secured by real state each year of the Plan (Do What We Do Best) 20 2. οι Objective #2: Increase liquidity for manufactured housing titled as real property through industry Itreach and increasing purchases (Analyze, Partner and Innovate, Do What We Do Best) 21 3. hc Objective #3: Develop an enhanced manufactured housing loan product for quality manufactured busing and purchase loans (Partner and Innovate, Do What We Do Best) 25 B (2 Regulatory Activity: Chattel.
-Loans on manufactured homes titled as personal property (12 C.F.R. § 1282.33 (c) Objective #1: Conduct outreach, perform research, and promote information sharing that supports the evelopment of a chattel loan pilot and market standardization of the product (Analyze, Partner and novate).
-2. Io Objective #2: Establish a chattel loan pilot structure and secure approval from FHFA to purchase chat ans (Do What We Do Best).
-3. Iiq Objective #3: Explore securitization structures that attract private capital and provide sustainable juidity to the chattel market (Do What We Do Best) 31 C o Regulatory Activity: Manufactured housing communities owned by a governmental entity, non-profit organization sidents (12 C.F.R. § 1282.33 (c) (3)).
-Objective #1: Increase liquidity to governmental entity, non-profit organizations, or ROC (collectively Ion-Traditional Owners") through research, data analysis, Ioan product review and enhancement, Iplementing a pilot for ROC, and publishing Fannie Mae's experiences (Analyze, Partner and Innovate) 33 Objective #2: Establish pilot program for investments in non-profit organizations, Community evelopment Financial Institutions (CDFI), small financial institutions, or other entities that have a major cus on MHC with Non-Traditional Owners (Partner and Innovate) 37 D Regulatory Activity: MHC with certain pad lease protections (12 C.F.R. § 1282.33 (c) (4)) 39 Objective #1: Conduct research and outreach to determine market opportunities for FHFA's minimum nant pad lease protections (FHFA Pad Requirements), offer one loan product enhancement, and acquire ans (Test and Learn, Partner and Innovate, Do What We Do Best) V. 0 verview of Objectives for Manufactured Housing 42
+I. Far nie Mae's Strategic Priorities for the Manufactured Housing Market .4 п.
+Ove erview of the Manufactured Housing Market .5 Α .
+1 The Single-Family National Manufactured Housing Market .5 В B. T The Multifamily Manufactured Housing Communities Market 11 Ш. 5 Statutory and Regulatory Activities Considered but not Included 20 IV.
+Activities and Objectives 20 А ι.
+F Regulatory Activity: Manufactured homes titled as real property (12 C.F.R. § 1282.33 (c) (1)) 20 1. est Objective #1: Increase the purchase volume of conventional manufactured housing secured by real ate each year of the Plan (Do What We Do Best) 20 2. out Objective #2: Increase liquidity for manufactured housing titled as real property through industry reach and increasing purchases (Analyze, Partner and Innovate, Do What We Do Best) 22 3. hoi Objective #3: Develop an enhanced manufactured housing loan product for quality manufactured using and purchase loans (Partner and Innovate, Do What We Do Best) 25 4.
+Inn Objective #4: Engage with Industry Stakeholders in a Way that Addresses Market Needs (Partner and ovate).
+27 B (2 8.
+F 2)) Regulatory Activity: Chattel.
+Loans on manufactured homes titled as personal property (12 C.F.R. § 1282.33 (c) .28 Objective #1: Conduct outreach, perform research, and promote information sharing that supports the relopment of a chattel loan pilot and market standardization of the product (Analyze, Partner and ovate).
+2. Ioa Objective #2: Establish a chattel loan pilot structure and secure approval from FHFA to purchase chat ns (Do What We Do Best) 3.
+Iiqu Objective #3: Explore securitization structures that attract private capital and provide sustainable iidity to the chattel market (Do What We Do Best) 33 C o Regulatory Activity: Manufactured housing communities owned by a governmental entity, non-profit organization idents (12 C.F.R. § 1282.33 (c) (3)) Objective #1: Increase liquidity to governmental entity, non-profit organizations, or ROC (collectively on-Traditional Owners") through research, data analysis, loan product review and enhancement, olementing a pilot for ROC, and publishing Fannie Mae's experiences (Analyze, Partner and Innovate) 35 Objective #2: Establish pilot program for investments in non-profit organizations, Community relopment Financial Institutions (CDFI), small financial institutions, or other entities that have a major us on MHC with Non-Traditional Owners (Partner and Innovate) 39 3. ⊺ra Objective #3: Conduct outreach to key stakeholders to increase industry knowledge of Non- ditionally Owned MHCs (Analyze, Partner and Innovate) 40 D).
+F Regulatory Activity: MHC with certain pad lease protections (12 C.F.R. § 1282.33 (c) (4)) 42 Objective #1: Conduct research and outreach to determine market opportunities for FHFA's minimum ant pad lease protections (FHFA Pad Requirements), offer one loan product enhancement, and acquire ns (Test and Learn, Partner and Innovate, Do What We Do Best) v.
+Ove erview of Objectives for Manufactured Housing 45